andrewerrington/fuscus/README.md

 the control is done by the Pi then it could crash and leave the heater or cooler stuck on, which will ruin the fermentation.

-Despite the possible risks of failure and loss this project re-implements the Arduino control code (v0.2.11) in Python so that it can run natively on the Pi.
+Despite the possible risks of failure this project re-implements the Arduino control code (v0.2.11) in Python so that it can run natively on the Pi.
 The other BrewPi components (brewpi-www and brewpi-script) will talk to this Python code as if it were an Arduino, so they can be be used unchanged.
 Hardware that was connected to the Arduino, such as 1-wire temperature sensors, an LCD, and relays for the heater and cooler are connected to the Pi GPIO pins.

+There are brief installation notes [here](../blob/master/docs/notes.md).